IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Identifier Generation
 ^^^^^^^^^^^^^^^^^^^^^

-``DatasetsIT.java`` exercises the a feature where the "identifier" of a DOI can be a digit and requires a sequence to be added to your database.
+``DatasetsIT.java`` exercises the feature where the "identifier" of a DOI can be a digit and requires a sequence to be added to your database.
 See ``:IdentifierGenerationStyle`` under the :doc:`/installation/config` section for adding this sequence to your installation of PostgreSQL.

 Writing Integration Tests with REST Assured